 - Subverted.
 The first film closely follows the beginning of the anime, but the second quickly diverges and never looks back.

 - Lupin III first aired on TV from 1971-1972.
-It got so popular in reruns, that it was brought back as The New Lupin III in 1977.
-And again in the 1980s as Lupin III Part III.
-The fourth Lupin series, The Woman Called Fujiko Mine, is a Prequel.
+It got so popular in reruns, that it was brought back as New Lupin III in 1977.
+And again in the 1980s as Lupin III: Part III.
+The fourth Lupin series, The Woman Called Fujiko Mine, is a revival set before the first three, a Prequel.

 - Sometimes, classic Japanese shows are revived into newer ones.
-Himitsu No Akko-Chan, Mahou Tsukai Sally, Minky Momo and GeGeGe no Kitaro are four examples of this.
+Himitsu no Akko-chan, Sally the Witch, Magical Princess Minky Momo and GeGeGe no Kitaro are four examples of this.

 - Getter Robo was revived with Getter Robo: Armageddon, and since then, it has spawned Shin Getter Robo vs Neo Getter Robo and New Getter Robo.